tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 - esd (optional - required for audio playback)

-Although impossible to test every existing Linux distribution, we are aiming to ensure that  runs on as wide a variety of systems as possible.
+Although impossible to test every existing Linux distribution, we are aiming to ensure that the IDE runs on as wide a variety of systems as possible.
 To achieve this, the engine has been implemented to have minimal direct dependencies on system software, and will gracefully degrade in feature set if it cannot find the libraries it needs.